jpasqua/PurpleHaze/README.md

 ````
     PurpleHaze
-        [Primary Source files including PurpleHaze.ino]
+        [Primary Source files including PurpleHazeApp.ino]
+        /src
+          /hardware
+            [Defines the configuration of HW used in your device]
+          /screens
+            [Code to show data on a locally attached display]
         /data
           [HTML page templates for PurpleHaze]
+          /plugins
+          	[Data defining optional plugins]
           /wt
           	[HTML page templates for WebThing]
+          /wta
+          	[HTML page templates for WebThing]
         /doc
         /images
             [images used in the documentation, not by the code]
         /resources
-            [Other resources such as a PCB design]
+        	[Other resources such such as source images used on the display]

 ````

 ### Code Structure

 The primary functional areas of *PurpleHaze* are given below.
 You don't need to know this to build and use the project, but if you want to work on it, this will give you an idea of where the different functionality is implemented.

+*PurpleHaze* is built using the [WebThingApp](https://github.com/jpasqua/WebThingApp) framework.
+This framework provides much of the basic functionality required by a <span style="color:blue">**Web**</span>-attched <span style="color:blue">**Thing**</span> which functions as an <span style="color:blue">**App**</span>.
+Hence the name <span style="color:blue">**WebThingApp**</span>.
+In this context **App** means something that has a local GUI (even a super simple one). **WebThingApp** is in turn built on a lower level framework called [WebThing](https://github.com/jpasqua/WebThing).
+It provides the more basic parts of the functionality without the GUI components.
+Using these frameworks allows PurpleHaze to focus on the core functionality of being an environment sensor, rather than all of the other infrastructure.

+Here is the general lay of the land for the code:

+* `PH2`
+  * This is boilerplate used by the WebThing/WebThingApp framework.
+No functionality resides here.
-* `PurpleHaze`
+* `PurpleHazeApp.[cpp,h]`
   * The primary logic for the application.
-It holds various objects, like the settings, that are available throughout the project. `PurpleHaze` uses the `WebThing` framework and follows the organization it defines for the setup and loop functions.
+* `PHDataSupplier.[cpp,h]`
+  * Externalizes the data from the sensors to other components of the system, including plugins.
+* PHScreenConfig.h
+  * Defines which screens should be displayed as part of the GUI.
+This is only relevant to devices that have a locally attached display.
+* PHSettings.[cpp,h]
+  * Defines the settings used by *PurpleHaze* and the code to internalize/externalize the settings to JSON.
-* `PHWebUI`
+* PHWebUI.[cpp,h]
 	* Implements the Web UI for *PurpleHaze* which primarily consists of pages that allow the user to view and update the settings of the device.
 When settings change in the Web UI, it calls back into the core of the code to have those changes reflected.
 	* **NOTE**: Currently the real-time handling of changes is not very thorough.
 Many changes require a reboot to take effect.
+* src/hardware/
+  * specifies the combination of hardware in use by your actual device.
-* `AQIMgr`, `PMS5003`
+* src/screens/
-	* `PMS5003` is the low level interface to the PMS5003 sensor.
-It is adapted from a couple of different libraries.
-See the source code for details.
-* `HWConfig.h` is used to provide configuration information related to the *PurpleHaze* hardware.
-Please ensure that the definitions in this file match your actual hardware configuration.
+  *  The implementation of the various screens of data that be shown on the optionally attached displays.

 <a name="building-PH"></a>
 ## Building PurpleHaze

-*PurpleHaze* has been built and tested with Arduino IDE 1.8.10 and ESP8266 cores 2.6.1 and 2.7.1.
-Newer versions are likely to work, but I haven't tried other specific combinations.
-If you have never built an Arduino project using an ESP8266, you'll need to [prepare your development environment](https://github.com/esp8266/Arduino#installing-with-boards-manager). *PurpleHaze* also supports the ESP32, but has minimal testing to date.
-It requires v1.0.5rc2 or later of the ESP32 Arduino core.
+*PurpleHaze* has been built and tested with the hardware and software listed below.
+Other versions may work, but haven't been tested.

+**Hardware**

+* Microcontroller: ESP8266 or ESP32
+* Air Quality Sensor: PMS5003
+* Weather Sensors: DME280, DHT22, DS18B20
+* WS2812B NeoPixels

+** Software**

+* IDE: Arduino 1.8.10, 1.8.13, 1.8.19
+* ESP8266 Core: **FILL IN**
+* ESP32 Core: **FILL IN**
+* Libraries: See dependency list above.

 ### Hardware